Emergency Fighter Program: History

-The year of 1944 began with massive bombing raids by the US Army Air Force and RAF Bomber Command on a scale not seen before.
+1944 began with massive bombing raids by the US Army Air Force and RAF Bomber Command on a unprecedented scale.
 With a shift of emphasis from targeting strategic targets to the destruction of the Luftwaffe, during the Big Week in late February 1944 the Luftwaffe fighter force was broken.
-Attempts to address this failed, and by the summer, Allied planes were roaming at will over most of Germany.
+By the summer, Allied aircraft were roaming at will over most of Germany.

-Jet fighters like the Messerschmitt Me 262, at that time about to enter service, had a clear performance advantage over the Allied aircraft but were expensive and difficult to keep operational.
-This led to the idea of a much less expensive design that could be easily built and so inexpensive that any extensive problems would be addressed by simply disposing of the aircraft.
-This became the genesis of the Emergency Fighter Program as part of shifting production to defensive interceptor/fighters.
-A number of new aircraft design competition programmes were launched to provide new jet fighters.
+The jet-powered Messerschmitt Me 262, then about to enter service, had a clear performance advantage over the Allied aircraft but was expensive and difficult to keep operational.
+This led to the idea to design much simpler aircraft which could be easily built and so inexpensive that any extensive problems would be addressed by simply disposing of the aircraft.
+This became the genesis of the Emergency Fighter Program as part of shifting production to defensive interceptors.
+A number of new aircraft design competition programmes were launched to provide new designs.